Baby Skin Care - Do Nothing!

 Breast milk is a strange liquid...

-Using it for baby skin care, just massage a few drops into a dry spot when ever you wish.
+If you want to use it for skincare, just massage a few drops into a dry spot whenever you wish.

 Baby massage